-What Is a Small Claims Court?
+What Is Small Claims Court and How Does It Work?

-- California: $10,000 for individuals and $5,000 for businesses.
+- California law allowed maximum small claims amounts of $10,000 for individuals and $5,000 for businesses.

 Small claims courts are informal and don’t require you to have a lot of legal knowledge on the subject.
 They may include a wide range of cases, including: